-The collective smarts of the MAKE community never cease to amaze, so we’re reaching out to hear what awesome photography and video-related projects, hacks, and mods are on your radar.
-We’re in the midst of our planning for MAKE Volume 38, which will have a themed section focusing on photo and video.
-Do you have a great project you want to share with the MAKE community?
+The collective smarts of the Make: community never cease to amaze, so we’re reaching out to hear what awesome photography and video projects, hacks, and mods are on your radar.
+Do you have a great project you want to share with the us?
 Is there a new trend in photo/video you’d like to see us cover?
 We’re all ears.
 Share your thoughts with us in the comments section below.

-And to get the juices flowing (and just for fun), here are eight photo/video projects that have previously appeared on the pages of MAKE.
+And to get the juices flowing (and just for fun), here are eight photo/video projects that have appeared in Make:.
 Pictured above is a shot taken with the DIY Stroboscope by Nicole Catrett and Walter Kitundu.

 LED Photo Lights by Charles Platt

 Often I have to take photographs of small objects–for example, when I’m selling items on eBay.
 Electronic flash is overkill for this kind of work, and video lights are bulky and hot.
 I decided to build miniature photo lights from small, efficient LEDs.

 $30 Gobo Arm by Adam Flaherty

 If you’re familiar with tabletop product photography and video, you know what a pain it can be to shoot overhead shots while working on your subject.
 Tripods just get in the way.
 Hollywood grips solve this problem with what is known as a gobo arm, a lightweight mount that lets you position your smartphone (webcam, etc.) down where the action is without getting in the way.
 Commercial units run $100–$150, not including the $30 clamp you attach it to.
 But for the price of one of those fancy clamps, you can piece together your own Mobile Document Camera Stand using easily sourced parts.